 If nothing of the above mentioned convinces you, here we give you other options of gift shops that promise to be as unique as what you are looking for!

 - La Integral (calle del León, 25)

-Retro objects and curious gifts in a shop that preserves its façade from the beginning of the 20th century (when it was a candy shop).
-Here you can buy, for example, a change purse with the face of Lola Flores (Spanish iconic artist), t-shirts with phrases from the Spanish imaginary, or rules with the silhouette of the map of Spain, as well as all kinds of decoration objects by Spanish designers.
+Retro objects and curious gifts in a shop that preserves its façade from the beginning of the 20th century (when it was a candy store).
+Here you can buy, for example, a change purse with the face of Lola Flores (an iconic Spanish artist), t-shirts with phrases from the Spanish imagination, or rulers with the silhouette of the map of Spain, as well as all kinds of decorative objects by Spanish designers.

 - Curiosité (calle Corredera Alta de San Pablo, 28)

 Curiosities, original gifts, and rare but beautiful things.
 In this store, they have practically all the gadgets, objects and textiles that one uses daily, but designed in a way that is not boring!
 We mean, they have the socks, USB drives, and coasters that you actually would be proud of giving as a gift.

 - Amor de Barrio (calle de San Andrés, 12)